HannaKLeal/DataScience_projects/scraping/spotify/README.md

-Context: Playlist Top Calm & Comfortable songs by Spotify
+# Scraping the Playlist "Top Calm & Comfortable songs by Spotify"

 This dataset consists of 30 songs "Favorite songs for quiet and comfortable moments" available on open Spotify.
 The Python libraries requests and Beautiful Soup are used for scraping, parsing, collecting data and presenting data in a csv format.